Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers: Interconversion of UV and B centers

 (1) The activation of B centers is observed simultaneously with the deactivation of UV centers.

 (2) The reverse process is also observed, demonstrating that the conversion is at least partially reversible.

 (3) The conversion is faster than our integration time per pixel (100~ms).

 (4) The switching occurs exactly under the electron beam, as testified by truncated CL spots, with the signal appearing or disappearing at the emitter position.
 This can be observed as incomplete lines of bright pixels switching while the electron beam is scanning over the SPE.
-This implies that the process is driven locally by the electron beam, and not by indirect consequences of the irradiation process, such as charge accumulation or heat.
+This implies that the process is driven locally by the electron beam, at the immediate vicinity of the UV centers.
 This also demonstrates that, in samples with high concentration of UV centers, the resolution of the B center creation is solely given by the SEM resolution.

 (5) Essentially all occurrences where a single UV center disappears while scanning are associated with the appearance of a B center.
 This suggests that the conversion to B center is the main -- if not the only -- decay process of the UV center under electron irradiation.
-Other mechanisms were proposed~\cite{Bianco25} but are likely slower or less probable, at least in our range of irradiation parameters.
+Other mechanisms were proposed, which consist in the dissociation of the C$_\mathrm{B}$C$_\mathrm{N}$ dimers into (C$_\mathrm{B}$,C$_\mathrm{N}$) donor-acceptor pairs at various neighboring positions.\cite{Bianco25} Given that such mechanisms would lead to the disappearance of UV centers without simultaneous activation of a B center, which we do not observe in our datasets, we conclude that they are likely slower or less probable, at least in our range of irradiation parameters.

 The ability to observe the activation of individual emitters opens the way to the deterministic fabrication of a single one, which is what we investigate in the next section.